 Follow our golden rules and you are far more likely to end up with a decent car – and get a decent deal on it, too.

 Rule 1.
 Don’t sign anything unless you are 100% committed to buying the car

-Signing a form indicates you are legally committing to what that form says.
+Signing a form indicates you are committing to what that form says.
 In a car showroom, signing a form generally means you’re agreeing to buy a car – and it’s usually a legally-binding commitment.

 You don’t need to sign anything for a quote, whether it’s a price for the car or a quotation on car finance.
 Any dealer telling you that you need to sign something “to hold the price until you make up your mind” is lying.
 You don’t need to do that.
 You are probably signing a contract to buy a car.

 You may have to sign a test drive form to make sure you are covered for insurance purposes, but you don’t have to sign a vehicle order.
-If a dealer won’t let you test drive a car without signing an order “subject to a satisfactory test drive”, walk away.
+If a dealer won’t let you test drive a car without signing an order “subject to a satisfactory test drive” beforehand, walk away.

-If you’re not 100% sure it’s what you want, or whether your significant other will like it, or if you haven’t got an insurance quote yet, or if you’re not sure it will fit in the garage, or for any other reason at all, don’t sign the form.
+If you’re not 100% sure that this car is the one you want, or whether your significant other will like it, or if you haven’t got an insurance quote yet, or if you’re not sure it will fit in the garage, or for any other reason at all, don’t sign the form.

-Once you sign a contract to buy a car, you have legally committed yourself to it and you can be held to it.
+Once you sign a contract to buy a car in a car showroom, you have legally committed yourself to it and you can be held to it.

-Changing your mind after you sign on the dotted line is much harder than before putting pen to paper, and potentially much more expensive.
+Changing your mind after you sign on the dotted line is much harder than beforehand, and usually much more expensive.